Become a science teacher: Earn an undergraduate degree in physics and a master's degree in secondary education

 Students work under the guidance of the Education Senior Academic Advisor to outline a specific course of study to fulfill all requirements.
 The timing of the education courses in the fourth and fifth years can vary depending on each student’s particular needs.
 The number of courses taken each term can vary depending on the plan developed.

 Interested in applying?
-Check out the Five-Year BA/MEd in Physics and Secondary Education application requirements.
+Check out the Five-Year BS/MEd in Physics and Secondary Education application requirements.

 Tuition, Financial Aid and Scholarships